 Fortunately, most of the time, you can take care of a cold or flu at home.
 But, it’s important to know the signs that it’s time to get medical care for your symptoms.

-Temperatures are falling and days are getting shorter.
-It can be a beautiful time of year when the seasons change.
-But, as we start to spend more time indoors, we’ll also see an uptick of cold and flu cases.
+Thankfully, the days are getting longer, and spring will be here before we know it.
+But it’s still cold and flu season – and that means you or a family member might get one of these illnesses in the coming weeks.
 Whether you’re battling the common cold or fighting off the flu, it’s important to know how to feel better at home, and when it’s time to see a provider.

 Prevention is the best medicine